-When Bayler’s red 69 ford pulled into the parking lot of the Fish and game, Tom was on the side of the building working on his skiff, washing it down from the morning run.
+When Bailer’s red 69 Ford pulled into the parking lot of the Fish and game, Tom was on the side of the building working on his skiff, washing it down from the morning run.
 Byler opened the door and stepped out followed by Shellie, who ran straight to Tom barking playfully.
 Tom spun around and gripping the fur on either side of the big dog’s head, started wrestling with him, and playfully growling at Shellie.
 Shellie responded with a deep menacing growl and fought back shaking his head from side to side, then lunged at Tom pushing him on the ground.
 Shellie jumped on him and pinned him to the ground, then began licking him all over his face.
 “Ok OK I give Boy you win!!!he said laughing.

 Bayler just shook his head disdainfully, “When you two kids are done, can we get on with it…I have work to do today!”

 Tom got up grinning still stroking Shellie’s Head and neck, “Well he’s a whole lot friendlier than you, at least he’s glad to see me.”